Hekaton003/Agetno_Proekt/README.md

 ## Overview
 This repository contains code for training and evaluating reinforcement learning models provided by the Stable Baselines3 library.
 The primary focus is on training models for racetrack-v0,intersection-v1 and roundabout-v0 environments using various DRL algorithms such as PPO, SAC, and TD3.
+For more details, see my [research paper](https://drive.google.com/file/d/1NTcBiVt9E1N-KrLUqvGOrhM_3aIlTXnu/view?usp=sharing)

 ## Project Structure
 ```